 Let’s dig a bit deeper.
 There are a good number of exchanges that exist globally.
 These exchanges offer various crypto services such as wallets, for example.
-However, people most commonly use these exchanges for trading; that is their main purpose.
+However, people commonly use these exchanges for trading; that is their main purpose.
 An important thing about these exchanges is that they all list cryptocurrencies at different prices.
 This makes them perfect for arbitrage.

 Types Of Arbitrage

-For this variation of arbitrage, you should also consider the fact that you will incur transfer fees and that transfers may be slow.
+For this variation of arbitrage, you should also consider that you will incur transfer fees and that transfers may be slow.
 The speed of the transfer is important because you would need to make the transfer before the price gap changes.

 Spatial Arbitrage #2 (No Transfers Between Exchanges)

 This approach to arbitrage removes the step of transferring crypto from one exchange to another.
 This means you can save on transfer costs and won’t have to act as fast because the time for transfer doesn’t need to be considered.
 These factors make this the superior option to the normal type of spatial arbitrage.